Languages of the European Union: Official EU languages

 As of 30 July 2023, the official languages of the European Union, as stipulated in the latest amendment of Regulation No 1 determining the languages to be used by the European Economic Community of 1958, are:

+The number of member states (27) exceeds the number of official languages (24), as three member states (Austria, Belgium and Luxembourg) did not have a distinct national official language when they joined the EEC, but rather shared their closest neighbours': Austria's was (and still is) German; Belgium's were (and still are) Dutch, French and German; and Luxembourg's were French and German.
+Luxembourgish became a national official language of Luxembourg in 1984 (decades after the country joined the European Communities as a founding member).
+Despite this, Luxembourg has not since requested its designation as an EU official language.
+Cyprus has two official languages, Greek and Turkish, but only Greek is an official language of the EU, shared by Greece.
+Conversely, the United Kingdom withdrew from the EU in 2020, but the English language remains as it is official in Ireland (besides Irish) and in Malta (besides Maltese).
+Therefore, 23 of the 27 EU states have 24 official languages, and the remaining 4 do not contribute any additional official languages.

-The number of member states exceeds the number of official languages, as several national languages are shared by two or more countries in the EU.
+Several national languages are shared by two or more countries in the EU.
 Dutch, English, French, German, Greek, and Swedish are all official languages at the national level in multiple countries (see table above).
 In addition, Croatian, Czech, Danish, Hungarian, Italian, Slovak, and Slovene are official languages in multiple EU countries at the regional level.

 Furthermore, not all national languages have been accorded the status of official EU languages.
 These include Luxembourgish, an official language of Luxembourg since 1984, and Turkish, an official language of Cyprus.

 All languages of the EU are also working languages.
 Documents which a member state or a person subject to the jurisdiction of a member state sends to institutions of the Community may be drafted in any one of the official languages selected by the sender.
 The reply is drafted in the same language.
 Regulations and other documents of general application are drafted in the twenty-four official languages.
 The Official Journal of the European Union is published in the twenty-four official languages.